Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 What Happens Next

-We're currently onboarding SaaS teams for early access.
+We're currently onboarding SaaS teams.
 Here's the timeline:

-- Now: Core platform in development.
-Cancel flows, dunning, basic analytics.
+- Now: Core platform live.
+Cancel flows, dunning, analytics, 30-day free trial.

-- Q2 2026: Public beta.
+- Q2 2026: Public launch.
 Stripe integration, self-hosting docs, community launch.

 - Q3 2026: V1 release.
 Production-ready, battle-tested, documented.

-- Q4 2026: Premium features begin rolling out for larger teams.
+- Q4 2026: Premium services rolling out for larger teams.

-If you're a SaaS company dealing with churn (and you are — everyone is), join the waitlist.
-We'll reach out with access as soon as your batch opens.
+If you're a SaaS company dealing with churn (and you are — everyone is), start your free trial.
+You'll see results within the first week.

 FAQ

 Q: Can I really self-host this?
 A: Yes.
 The entire codebase is MIT licensed.
 Clone the repo, deploy to your own infrastructure, customize as needed.
-We'll provide Docker images and deployment guides.
+We provide Docker images and deployment guides.

 Q: What if you go out of business?
 A: The code is open source and MIT licensed.
 It can't be un-open-sourced.
 Even if ChurnRecovery the company disappears, ChurnRecovery the software lives on.